wtmadaj/DevSolitude/_posts/2022-06-20-Make-logo-with-transaparent-bg-free.md

 ---
 title: How to Make a Logo with a Transparent Background For Free
 date: 2022-06-20 00:00:00
-description: Learn how I created the site's logo using free tools.
+description: Learn how to create a logo using free tools.
 You'll also learn how to make the background transparent.
 featured_image: /assets/img/brand/Contact.svg
 author: Wes
 ---